What is Route Detail Data?

 </html>

-You will notice that the ele value for the graph widget is route_tables, so, this will appear in the div that has the ID of route_tables.
+The ele value for the table widget is route_tables, so it will appear in the div with the ID of route_tables.

 Record ID Tilde